lifeitech/pixel-weather/README.md

 ### iOS

-Download the latest release and open it in your iOS simulator.
+Download the [latest release](https://github.com/lifeitech/pixel-weather/releases/download/v1.0/iOS-PixelWeather1.0.tar).
+Extract and open it in your iOS simulator.

 ## Features